 My art practice addresses issues related to architecture and memory, the museum, and the relationship between humans and the natural environment.
-Most of my projects focus on systems and patterning, drawing attention to unnoticed or undervalued features in both the natural and built environment.
+Many of my projects focus on systems and patterning, drawing attention to unnoticed or undervalued features in both the natural and built environment.
 I use a variety of materials, including drawing, photography, sculpture and installation to express these concepts.
-I am a researcher and art critic, and my writing greatly informs my art practice, and vice versa.
+My art writing also greatly informs my art practice, and vice versa.
 As a result, my art is research-based, and is often structured around discrete projects with multiple outcomes.

 My 2013 site-specific installation, Notice of Proposed Development: 100 Goulburn St, Hobart (Constance ARI), coincided with the local gallery’s change in name and scope, imagining ambitious architectural alterations to the existing building.
 Based on current trends in museum architecture, the humble ARI was redesigned as a cutting edge monument to rival the Guggenheim(s), the New Museum, and even MONA.
 These identified architectural features and patterns were documented over many years, the photos of which were mapped out on one of the gallery walls.
 In turn, the ‘re-development proposal’ took the form of an architectural model, floor plans and council notice.
 While somewhat tongue-in-cheek, the artwork raised questions about the ownership ARIs have over their exhibition spaces, the relationship between art and architecture, the notion of place-making through iconic buildings, and the ‘visitor experience’.

 Another current project focusses on museum architecture through photography.
 The images are tightly cropped, square close-ups of the angles, patterns and textures common in contemporary museum architecture.
-The larger images, which I recently exhibited at the Top Gallery, Salamanca Arts Centre, reveal slight flaws in the museums' facades.
+The series of larger images - Facade - reveal slight flaws in the museums' facades.
 Part of this project, Museum Patterns, exists online at museumpatterns.tumblr.com.
 I am also working on the Tasmanian Colour Project, which addresses the limitations of representational landscape painting by reducing the experience to a selection of branded paint swatches.

 2013 Doctor of Philosophy, University of Tasmania.
 ‘The Museum as Art: Site-specific Art in Australia’s Public Museums’.
 Supervised by Professor Jonathan Holmes and Dr Brigita Ozolins.
-Examined by Anthony Bond (Art Gallery of NSW), Associate Professor Robert Nelson (Monash University), Associate Professor Rex Butler (University of Queensland).
+Examined by Anthony Bond (Art Gallery of NSW), Associate Professor Robert Nelson (Monash University), Associate Professor Rex Butler (Monash University).

 2004-07 Bachelor of Fine Arts with Honours (First Class), University of Tasmania (Art & Design Theory, Sculpture).